Colégio La Salle Carmo: History

 In 1951, following the Education reform, the Scientific Course was launched.
 In 1957, the boarding school was extinguished and the Practical Accounting Office was founded, the first model office in the region, in partnership with Mercur Accounting Office, which took real examples to the classroom and encouraged practice.
-The Accounting Course was fundamental for the beginning of the organization of a professional association, which resulted in the creation, in 1958, of the Caxias do Sul Accountants Association, the predecessor of the current Union of Accountants and Accounting Technicians of Caxias do Sul and the Northeast Region.
 In 1958, a Martial Band started to be organized, which for more than 20 years would brighten up school and civic events in Caxias do Sul.
 In 1966, the vocal group Os Canarinhos do Carmo appeared, making its presence felt on stages of festivals and shows in several states of Brazil for more than 20 years.
 In 1970, female students began to be admitted, at first in small numbers, to the Scientific and Commerce levels.
 In 1974, several adaptations were made, and the chapel was transformed into a sports hall, library and drawing room.
 At this time, with the extinction of the gymnasium system, the institution was renamed Colégio Nossa Senhora do Carmo.

 Throughout most of its history, Carmo offered a range of extra-curricular activities, including excursions to the countryside, literary contests, and spiritual retreats.
 The student union held political, religious, cultural, and social debates.
 There was a student newspaper, Avant Première, then renamed Painel Estudantil.

 Notable former pupils include governors Euclides Triches and Pedro Simon, ministers Mário Andreazza and Higino Corsetti, and Senator José Paulo Bisol, and many technicians.
 From its foundation until 2010, the Colégio do Carmo enrolled more than 40,000 pupils.
 In the opinion of writer Nilson Luiz May, in Caxias "the Lasallian brothers formed generations of students with extremely solid cultural bases".

 In 1974, brothers Bonifácio, José Antão and Fidel received the title of Citizen of Caxias for their relevant services.
 In 1988, the school was honored in a Solemn Session at the City Hall for its important role in education and promoting the city's culture and history.
 In 1998, 90 years after its founding, it was honored in the Legislative Assembly of Rio Grande do Sul.
 In 2008, the centennial was celebrated with a photo exhibit, the publication of a magazine, La Salle Carmo 100 anos: O Ensino Acompanha Gerações, and the book of chronicles and memories of Brother Bonifácio, 1908-1988: Carmo 80 Anos.